dzumii/dzumii/README.md

 # 👋 Hello, I’m Jumoke!

 Welcome to my GitHub!
-I'm a Data Analyst with 3 years of experience, showcasing advanced proficiency in Python and Microsoft Excel, complemented by intermediate skills in PowerBI and SQL, and a solid foundation in statistical analysis.
+I'm a Data Analyst with over 5 years of experience, showcasing advanced proficiency in Python and Microsoft Excel, complemented by intermediate skills in PowerBI and SQL, and a solid foundation in statistical analysis.
 I am  Proficient in data analysis using tools such as Microsoft Excel, Python, Google Looker Studio, and Power BI, with a focus on dashboard creation, product analysis, user analysis, churn analysis, and machine learning, contributing to an increase in actionable insights.
 I have a proven track record of  collaborating with clients to solve business problems and driving a massive improvement in data-driven decision-making processes.
 Eager to bring technical expertise, leadership skills, and a proactive approach to a dynamic Data Analyst role to drive measurable improvements in data analytics processes.

 ## 🔧 Take a glance at my Projects